gimlet-io/onechart/README.md

-# Helm chart for Gimlet
+# Onechart

-Created based on the https://github.com/technosophos/tscharts chart.# onechart
+A generic Helm chart for your application deployments